I’ve always loved the holiday season! It’s full beautiful lights, inviting smells, and heart warming music.

 But instead of cutting this tradition from your holiday schedule, consider watching the parade from a different place.
 There are lots of hotels surrounding our city’s parade route.
 Renting a room in December isn’t expensive at all.

-My kiddos can see the floats and emergency vehicles from a safe distance, without the loud noises or crowds.
+My kids can see the floats and emergency vehicles from a safe distance, without the loud noises or crowds.

 If you don’t want to shell out any money, call around to see if you can view the parade from a lobby or private room.
 Let them know your situation.
 People can be very accommodating during the holiday season.